Aboriginal and Torres Strait Islander people

 Birubi Point Aboriginal Place

-In pre-1788 times, Birubi Point Aboriginal Place was an important burial and ceremonial site for the traditional Worimi Aboriginal people.
 The ceremonial site is believed to be associated with men's' ceremonies.
 A story about an important Worimi warrior is also associated with the site.

 Today, Birubi Point Aboriginal Place is a site with extensive archaeological material important for teaching current and future generations about Birubi ancestors and local Aboriginal culture.